 - Invoice number and date of issue

-- Description of goods or services supplied
+- Description of food and services supplied

 - Quantity and unit price for each line item